Actual prep time: 1 hour

 The picture above shows an entire side of pork spare ribs.
-Because of the unique characteristics of sous vide, the rack can also be divided into smaller pieces, packaged separately and processed without altering the time/temperature guideline.
+Because of the unique characteristics of sous vide, the rack can be divided into smaller pieces, packaged separately and processed without recalculating the time/temperature guideline.

 Stage the spare ribs into dedicated vacuum bags.
 Seal and sous vide process at